US Virgin Islands Travel Information

 English is the official language.
 Spanish, Creole and some French are also spoken.

-Health risks include hepatitis A and dengue fever.
-Only bottled water should be drunk outside the major towns.
+There are no significant health risks.
+However, only bottled water should be drunk outside the major towns.
 Medical facilities are of a high standard, but health insurance is vital as medical care is very expensive.

 Tipping of 15 to 20 percent is customary for good service.
 Some hotels and restaurants automatically add a service charge and room tax.